amos-t-smith/PasswordService/README.md

 To run the unit tests, cd to the root of this project issue the command 'python manage.py test'.

 # Notes on Approach and Known Limitations
-The coding challenge called for "production quality" by my definition; which I'm considering to mean documented in a standard format (pydoc), statically analyzed (pylint), and unit tested enough to identify potential issues to consider in production integration.
+The coding challenge called for "production quality" by the developers definition; which I'm considering to mean documented in a standard format (pydoc), statically analyzed (pylint), and unit tested enough to identify potential issues to consider in production integration.
 In a more typical engineering process I would expect "production quality" to include design artifacts such as class and sequence diagrams, consideration of SLA requirements in unit tests, Product Owner input, and analysis of adherence to secure coding standards.

 The approach I've taken is relatively standard Django app except that the data model does not make use of models.Model module from django.db package.
 This was a concious decision given the nature of task, time limits, and to avoid deployment and overhead issues with updating databases on passwd or group file updates.
 Future versions will include a django.db based model implementation and unit test to compare performance between relation database approach and current data model implementation in the pwdsvc.data.DataMgr.

 Currently identified limitations include a sub-second lower-bound in handling file updates and a local system virtual memory constraint on the size of files that can be successfully loaded into the pwdsvc.data.DataMgr module.
-Given the "toy" nature of the task description these seemed like acceptable limitations.
+Given that the programming task was self-described as a "toy" these seemed like acceptable limitations for this effort.